Greece Moments Greece Moments

 Hike through the Centaur Forest

-Just a five-minute drive from Makrinitsa, at the entrance to the village you will get Portaria the opportunity to discover a small natural jewel.
-In Greek mythology, the so-called centaurs are hybrid creatures (half man, half horse) who had their home in the mountainous region of Pelion.
+Just a five-minute drive from Makrinitsa, at the entrance to the village of Portaria, you will have the opportunity to discover a small natural jewel.
+In Greek mythology, centaurs are hybrid creatures (half man, half horse) who made their home in the mountainous region of Pelion.

-The Centaur’s Path is an entertaining hiking trail that leads through an almost mystical forest.
-Right next to the Meli Café, the path starts behind a stone archway, above which water shoots down into a basin.
+The Centaur’s Path is a delightful hiking trail that leads through an almost mystical forest.
+Right next to the Meli Café, the path starts behind a stone archway, beneath which water cascades down into a basin.

 Pilion Highlights Centaurs Path